jihor/spel-gates-spring-boot/README.md

 $ curl http://localhost:8080/hello/Mike/32
 Hello Mike.
 You're just another stranger
 ```
-Apparently there is a logic to a greeting
+Apparently there is a logic to a greeting.

 2. Let's see, what it is:
 ```